 Primary monitoring responsibility will rest with Municipality or Municipal Water and Wastewater Utility.
-For monitoring, administrations preparing LARAP will insert above mentioned bullets into their reporting formats and they will send these Reports to Iller Bank to be submitted to the Bank.
+For monitoring, administrations preparing LARAP will insert above-mentioned bullets into their reporting formats and they will send these Reports to Iller Bank to be submitted to the Bank.
 Municipality or Municipal Water and Wastewater Utility has the responsibility to ensure that project implementation is fully consistent with the LARPF and also to provide for adequate monitoring and reporting of the activities set out in the LARAP.

-Iller Bank will monitor the processes of land acquisition and resettlement, noting when the process is out of compliance, and reporting to the Bank on progress made every six months in accordance with the reporting format in Annex 1.
-The Reporting Format in Annex-1 will be prepared by Municipalities / Utilities.
+Iller Bank will monitor the processes of land acquisition and resettlement, noting when the process is out of compliance, and reporting to the Bank on progress made every six months in accordance with the reporting format in Annex 4.
+The Reporting Format in Annex 4 will also be used by Municipalities / Utilities to report to Iller Bank on LARAP progress.